-They are commonly used in commercial kitchens and are now being introduced into your home.
-Another good read is our post How does induction cooking work?
+They are commonly used in commercial kitchens and are prevalent in homes.
+Another good read is our post.
+How does induction cooking work?

-The pan gets very hot through this electromagnetic process, and that’s the reason why only steel metals work with the induction burners.
-Heating happens quickly, which is why induction cooking is very fast and efficient.
+The pan gets very hot through this electromagnetic induction process, so only steel metals work with the induction burners.
+Heating happens quickly, which is why induction cooking is speedy and efficient.

 Cooking with Magnets

 During this process, the pan becomes magnetized, a small current passes from the cookware to your body when the pan is touched.
 This current is called electromagnetic frequency (EMF) or radiation.

 One of the reasons why people are so careful while using induction cooking.
 Induction stoves use electricity and have some electrical appliance hazards.
 They emit electromagnetic fields (EMF) or radiation like every other appliance.
 But how dangerous are EMFs, and how dangerous is the induction stove?

 The answers depend on who you ask.
 Some might argue that they cause harm to human’s health like headaches, cancer, nausea to malignant tumors while other believe that it’s completely harmless.
 With this in mind, we should take a look at the Electromagnetic field (EMF).
 EMFs and the controversies around, according to scientists.